katsuhisamaruyama/jxplatform3/README.md

 ./gradlew jar shadowJar
 ```
 The jar file (`jxplatform-3-SNAPSHOT.jar`) exists in the 'build/libs' directory.
-Please deploy it in the directory for library files (e.g., `libs`),
+Please deploy it in the directory for library files (e.g., 'lib' or 'libs'),
 and specify the directory as the build path and the runtime classpath under your environment.
 When using the Eclipse, see the "Build Path" settings of a project.

-A easier way is to adopt Gradle (or Maven).
+A easier way is to adopt Gradle or Maven.
-You can import a jar file from Jitpack [site](https://jitpack.io/#katsuhisamaruyama/jxplatform3).
+You can import a jar file from JitPack [site](https://jitpack.io/#katsuhisamaruyama/jxplatform3).

+For Gradle,
 1. Please add the JitPack repository in your `build.gradle` file at the end of repositories.

 ```